The real question is “what needs to be fixed before acceleration starts?”

 AI Overviews changed the distribution layer.
 Search can answer the query directly, which means your content competes for two different outcomes:

 Source contribution is not random.
 It’s weighted.
 A site that has earned trust is more likely to be used as a source—even if a smaller site has a “better” page.
+On the buyer side, that same logic is why proof needs interpretation: a polished result story can still hide weak evidence, which is why we added a guide on how to read SEO case studies without getting fooled.

 Modern search is increasingly entity-based.
 It doesn’t just see “pages.”
 It sees organizations, people, brands, products, and topics as connected entities.
 Then it asks: Is this entity a reliable source on this topic?